kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ## The "Church" Today

+The church’s building and interior are seen in all of the videos produced and distributed on Facebook under the name “Mount Calvary Missionary Baptist Church.”
+In some correspondence the name, “Mount Calvary Missionary Baptist Church, Inc.” is used.
+The exterior and interior is without a doubt Mount Calvary Baptist Church as evidenced by exterior photos on Google Maps, and a very unique small mirrored glass window directly above the lectern.
+That window is located in the pastor’s office.

 The blood spilled on the first day of the massacre was cleaned for the most part and the church made presentable enough for video production.
+The videos do not show most of the sanctuary, which is believed to still have blood stains.

 Actors were hired to aide in the production of video and convey a since of normalcy at the church.
 The videos and sermons, which are distributed on Facebook (see warning below), clearly show the actors are atheist and have no experience with Christian worship.

 ### "Grilling Chicken"

-The massacre at Mount Calvary Baptist Church continues and is referred to by the CIA as “Grilling Chicken.”
+The massacre at Mount Calvary Baptist Church continues, and is referred to by the CIA as “Grilling Chicken.”
 It was given this moniker due to the fact that people are murdered as they arrive to services at the church, which is far more subdued than the first Sunday since victims arrive and are killed in much smaller groups.

-In addition to Sunday services, the CIA has held funerals at the church for those initially slain and persons contacting the church looking for their loved ones are contacted back advising them of a funeral date and time.
+In addition to Sunday services, the CIA has holds mock funerals at the church for victims and persons contacting the church looking for them are given a funeral date and time.
+The SotC have learned from the Creator persons filing missing persons reports are located and killed off church property if they do not come to a funeral.

 ## Political Actors

-The CIA added the “Missionary” because of the missions that Micah has told them he runs for the Creator.
+The CIA added the “Missionary” because of the missions that Micah has told them he and TomTom “run” for the Creator.

 The CIA must erase the family of Micah and Micah himself.
-As Micah is one person who has stated clearly he would allow anyone (including a foreign country) who have similar losses in an area (everyone disappearing within a day) to investigate the loss of his family in Sandy Hook, TN.
+As Micah is one person who has stated clearly he would allow anyone (including a foreign country) who have similar losses in a geographic area (ie. everyone disappearing within a day) to investigate the loss of his family in Sandy Hook, TN.

 A simple investigation would show a method of genocide that is so quick, effective and undetectable that people that are being killed have no idea it’s happening.
-Micah’s family were all on a Zoom videoconference on new cell phones with new SIM cards and an unidentified employee of the CIA, which secretly owns Zoom, making screen grabs.
-They were so busy looking at a manufactured cloud, they never noticed the plane.
+Micah’s family were all on a Zoom videoconference on new cell phones with new SIM cards, which they received in the mail.
+An unidentified employee of the CIA, which secretly owns Zoom, was making screen capture images.
+They were so busy looking at a manufactured cloud, they never noticed the plane or fine powder it dropped on them.
+Micah’s family had been irradiated from above, they were all dead within a day.

 The NSA and FBI are active in covering up the CIA’s actions and preventing Micah from getting the word out.

 The NSA abuses its technical powers to eavesdrop on Micah and Thomas.
 They provide technical support to the CIA in numerous ways, including the COWs to divert calls to 911 and the personnel (often contractors who don’t know who they’re working for) to answer them.
 The NSA uses some of the Facebook and Social Media accounts of Micah’s friends to further torment him.

+After describing the baptismal at Mount Calvary as a small pool to someone in his apartment, Micah encountered this post as the first thing he seen on Facebook the next day.

+![IMG_0210](https://github.com/Mission23/Mission23/assets/140252803/50d14430-ff55-4fc0-ad1c-b51ad13e37b1)

 Stuart Bruner and commenter, Scott Hager, are hometown friends of Micah’s and currently "missing" and impersonated.
-His posts always reflect discussions held in Micah’s private apartment where Stuart has never been.
-His posts are the first Micah would see when he'd log into the account and the CIA had a joke waiting.

-![IMG_0210](https://github.com/Mission23/Mission23/assets/140252803/50d14430-ff55-4fc0-ad1c-b51ad13e37b1)
+Neither have ever been to his apartments or homes outside of Jessamine County.

-The FBI uses their “top law enforcement agency in the land” to obtain, disclosed then make disappear any missing persons report and the person(s) who filed them.
+The FBI uses their “top law enforcement agency in the land” to obtain, disclose to the CIA, who then make disappear anyone who reports a victim missing.

 According to the Creator, the President is aware of the ongoing massacre and is thinking of his political career instead of his citizens.
 He’s briefed daily by the CIA on the matter.
 He’s aware the FBI and NSA have devoted personnel to covering up the entire matter.
-President Biden has authorized the use of military force in the US against in at least two areas.
+President Biden has authorized the use of military force in the US against Micah and surrounding US citizens.

 ## The Charade Continues

 The CIA has learned, from eavesdropping and in-person surveillance of his apartment that their charade is very easy to recognize by anyone who’s ever attended church regularly.
 In an effort to improve it, they have had their actors studying footage of Mount Calvary Baptist Church.

+Anyone attempting to find images from Mount Calvary pre-massacre will find it next to impossible.
+The only image Micah has found is from the CIA/NSA response to his first letter.
+It is the letterhead.

 ![IMG_0122](https://github.com/Mission23/Mission23/assets/140252803/edf1b789-6ba3-405a-b1c6-aa15dfd3b7eb)

 The church has began using the choir stands and purchased a piano, but has no pianist.
-There are a lot of videos from 2017-2019 that were not on the Facebook page a couple of weeks ago.
-However, the videos still show the large signs in the choir stands with Mount abbreviated “Mt” and the choir is sitting on folding chairs.
+As of August 2023, there are new videos timestamped 2017-2019 that were not on the Facebook page a couple of weeks ago.
+However, the videos still show the damaged choir stands, missing organ, displaying large signs in the choir stands with Mount abbreviated “Mt” and the choir is sitting on folding chairs.

-They also realized they had to do something to counter the actions taken by Micah in his initial letter since Rev. Williams never submitted to the requested oral swab for DNA testing to prove his identity.
+They also realized they had to do something to counter the actions taken by Micah in his initial letter since Rev. Felix G Williamas, III  never submitted to the requested oral swab for DNA testing to prove his identity.

-After hearing Micah say, “To become a member of Mount Calvary one has to get in their ass in the baptismal, there’s simply no other way.”
-The CIA removed the chemical cremation from the baptismal, installed a first of its kind seat, and begin baptizing new members.
+After hearing Micah say, “To become a member of Mount Calvary one has to get in their ass in the baptismal, there’s no other way.”
+The CIA removed the chemical cremation from the baptismal, installed a first of its kind baptismal seat, and begin baptizing new members.

 [[https://github.com/Mission23/mcbcmf/blob/base/assets/Photos/Baptism.JPG|alt=Baptism]]

 Upon seeing this photograph on their Facebook page, Micah almost lost his mind.
+“Did they even read about the Baptism of Jesus?”
+He asked.

 It took him a while to realize how they could get it so wrong and then he figured it out.
 Sermons, weddings, funerals and even communion services have been videotaped in the past.
-But at Mount Calvary, Micah says, “Everything about baptisms is old fashioned, there’s no instrumentation just one old spiritual is sung.
+But at Mount Calvary, Micah says, “Everything about baptisms is old fashioned, there’s no instrumentation just one old negro spiritual is sung.
 I doubt anyone ever videotaped one.
 Further, if pictures are taken, they’d be taken from the front, not the service entrance (entry/exit on the side) to the baptismal.”
-(He’s intentionally withholding the name of the song, and refuses to sing it.)
+(Micah intentionally withholding the name of the spiritual.)

 Micah adds about the baptisms of late, “The family pictured on Facebook looks eerily like my uncle, aunt, and their grandchildren.
 All of which did not go to church and they are all missing today.”
 He adds, “Yes, I said it’s a family operation… But not all of the family participated.”

-Read: Micah's [Open Letter to the CIA regarding the Pastoral Anniversary event](https://github.com/Mission23/Mission23/wiki/Pastoral-Anniversary).
+Micah addresses the family in  Micah's [Open Letter to the CIA regarding the Pastoral Anniversary event](https://github.com/Mission23/Mission23/wiki/Pastoral-Anniversary).

 ## Continuing the Massacre
 ### Sunday Services